troncore/tron-factory/steps/steps.md

 [7] Note: Click the last step of the configuration management cross-chain configuration next step, get the import plug-in menu permissions, each time click reset menu permissions

+[8] Note：Blackhole asset is required and different signature algorithm corresponding to different address

-[8] Note: Click the button to get the node deployment menu right when you click the next step of the import plugin.
+[9] Note: Click the button to get the node deployment menu right when you click the next step of the import plugin.
 Click the reset menu permission each time.

 ## License